 NOTE: Pursuant to an Attorney General’s opinion issued May 18, 2022, an Alabama Marriage Certificate notarized by a notary public not authorized to notarize under the laws of the State of Alabama shall not be accepted for recording by an Alabama probate court.
 A Marriage Certificate form notarized by a notarizing officer of the U.S. Department of State is also not acceptable.

 Please see the links above regarding the Alabama Marriage Certificate, including Instructions for Completing and Filing the document, as well as Frequently Asked Questions.

-The cost to obtain a Marriage License is $70.00 payable by cash, personal check, money order or bank cashier’s check (payee: Limestone County Probate Judge).
+The cost to file the original completed Alabama Marriage Certificate in the Limestone County Probate Court is $70.00 payable by cash, personal check, money order or bank cashier’s check (payee: Limestone County Probate Judge).
 Debit cards and credit cards are not accepted.

 The Limestone County Probate Court does not provide notary services for documents filed in this office, including the Alabama Marriage Certificate.

 In accordance with Alabama Act 2019-340, the original completed, signed and notarized Alabama Marriage Certificate must be delivered to a probate court for recording within 30 days of the latter of the dates of the spouses’ signatures.

 In accordance with Alabama Act 2019-340, if one or both of the spouses is/are under the age of 18, but at least 16 years of age, and has/have not been previously married, the consent of a parent or legal guardian for that spouse is required.
 The consenting parent(s) or guardian(s) must complete page 2 (Affidavit of Consent for Marriage of a Minor) of the Alabama Marriage Certificate.
 The completed, signed and notarized page 2 must be delivered to a probate court for recording at the same time that page 1 (Alabama Marriage Certificate) is delivered to the court.